JumaJuiceTime/CairnHack/adventures/conversions/rot-kings-sanctum.md

 ### Room 1
 #### Pressure Plate/Gas Trap
-- Paralyzing gas, WIL save or be paralyzed for 1d4 turns.
+- Paralyzing gas, PRS save or be paralyzed for 1d4 turns.

 ### Room 4
 #### Mace (d8, see note)